mingrutar/stockHawk/ReadMe.md

 ![landscape](https://github.com/mingrutar/stockHawk/blob/master/screenShots/v0-landscape.png?raw=true)

 ### Description of work ###

+Added a detail fragment that contains stock history in a graphic plot.
+The user can select the time length of acquiring data via the panel at top of detail fragment.
+The fab button turns to a navigation icon for collapsing the detail fragment.
+When the detail fragment is not present, the button has 'add' icon.

 * added a fragment for stock plot of selected symbol.  * Improved the UI with material design features, such as color choice, CollapsingToolbarLayout, etc. See screenshots
 * Added widget. *Glitch*: initially designed with ListView and RemoteViewsService.
 But the RemoteViewsService did not update the widget (seems like a bug in RemoteViewsService).
 Changed to use basic layout widgets with IntentService.